prestonbridgers/Buffer-Overflow/README.md

 This folder contains working nCurses programs as well as some notes I've jotted down on nCurses and its Panel library.

+### nCurses/demo

+This folder contains a demo program.
+It's similar to the layout program in /nCurses, however the demo includes the use of inotify to monitor changes to a file and write those changes to the program output window in the nCurses TUI.

 ## output\_redirect

 This folder contains program examples of redirecting stdout output to a new